Los Angeles drivers see minimal traffic in "Carmageddon 2"

-LOS ANGELES, Sept 29 (Reuters) - Drivers in Los Angeles saw limited congestion on Saturday near a key freeway corridor shut down this weekend in what has been dubbed “Carmageddon 2,” due to fears of gridlock from a 53-hour construction project, officials said.
+LOS ANGELES (Reuters) - Drivers in Los Angeles saw limited congestion on Saturday near a key freeway corridor shut down this weekend in what has been dubbed “Carmageddon 2,” due to fears of gridlock from a 53-hour construction project, officials said.

 A 10-mile (16-km) stretch of the 405 Freeway at the Sepulveda Pass, normally the nation’s busiest thoroughfare, was closed at midnight on Friday for a $1 billion freeway widening project.